What is Klinefelter syndrome?

 What are the symptoms?

 Many men who have Klinefelter syndrome do not have obvious symptoms.
 Others have sparse body hair, enlarged breasts, and wide hips.
 In almost all men the testicles remain small.
 In some men the penis does not reach adult size.
 Their voices may not be as deep.
-They usually cannot father children.
+They usually have infertility.
 But they can have a normal sex life.

 Some boys with Klinefelter syndrome have language and learning problems.